Yemen’s mounting internal divisions and a Saudi-led military intervention have spawned an escalating political, military, and humanitarian crisis.

 What are Yemen’s divisions?

-What are the causes of the crisis?
+What caused the current crisis?

-Who are the parties to this conflict?
+Who are the parties involved?

 What is the role of al-Qaeda in the Arabian Peninsula?

-What is the humanitarian situation?
+What has the humanitarian impact been?

 What are the prospects for a solution to the crisis?